1.2 Bylaws and Regulations of the University Faculty Senate

-The Senate shall hold its regular meetings in September, October, November, December, February, March, April and May on the first Monday during which classes for the regular fall or spring semester are in session.
+The Senate ordinarily shall hold its regular meetings in September, October, November, December, February, March, April and May on the first Monday during which classes for the regular fall or spring semester are in session.
 The Faculty Senate Committee on Rules shall prepare in the spring semester a list of the dates for the following academic year and introduce them on the May Senate agenda for formal approval.
 There may be times when changing these meeting dates is required or preferable after they are set the preceding May, due to inclement weather or other unforeseen circumstances.
 In these cases, the Faculty Senate Executive Committee shall, by majority vote, determine the alternative date and promptly inform the Senators and the Committee on Rules.
 Regular meetings of the Senate shall convene at 4 pm unless otherwise designated.
 Votes in the Senate for regular business are decided by a simple majority of those voting yes or no. For a motion to change the Bylaws, changes requiring two-thirds are decided by a two-thirds majority of those voting yes or no. (Rev. 2/2015; 5/2016)

 A special meeting of the Senate may be called by the President of the Senate, the President of the University, or as stipulated in the Constitution.